 Sets the upper limit for the size of a memory allocation that will be supported by the small-block heap.

 Returns 1 if the operation of setting the small-block threshold size is successful.
-If the input threshold size is too big, the invalid parameter handler is invoked, as described in Parameter Validation.
-If execution is allowed to continue, this function sets errno to EINVAL and returns 0.
+Returns 0 if the input threshold size is too big.

 _set_sbh_threshold sets the current threshold value for the small-block heap.
-The default threshold size is 1016 bytes for Windows 95, Windows 98, Windows 98 Second Edition, Windows Millennium Edition and Windows NT 4.0 and zero for Windows 2000 and later operating systems.
-By default, the small-block heap is not used on Windows 2000 and later operating systems, though _set_sbh_threshold can be called with a nonzero value to enable the small-block heap in those instances.
+The default threshold size is 1016 bytes for Windows 95, 98, ME and Windows NT, and zero for Windows 2000 and later platforms.
+By default, the small-block heap is not used on Windows 2000 and later platforms, though _set_sbh_threshold can be called with a nonzero value to enable the small-block heap in those instances.

 |_set_sbh_threshold||<malloc.h>||Win 98, Win Me, Win NT, Win 2000, Win XP|